kdoore/CS2335-Gitbook/project-2-list-of-steps.md

         - 2 lines of code for to switching scene/state
            - `SceneManager.LoadScene ("EndScene"); //actual scene name`
            - `StateManager.instanceRef.SwitchState (new EndState ());`

+   8. Add UI elements to each scene for narrative or dialog.